OpenGPTX/spark-history-server-controller/README.md

 ```
 make manifest

-# If you want to deploy only CRD's (but make deploy does the same too):
+# If you want to deploy only CRD's (but "make deploy" does the same too):
 make install
 ```